-A. IBEX Wealth Advisors, LLC (the "Registrant") is a limited liability company formed in December 2012 in the state of New Jersey.
+A. IBEX Wealth Advisors, LLC (the "Registrant", "IBEX", or the "Firm") is a limited liability company formed in December 2012 in the state of New Jersey.
 The Registrant became registered as an Investment Adviser Firm in January 2014.
-The Registrant is owned by Glenn Stephenson, James J. Varaklis, and Philp Rongo.
+The Registrant is owned by Glenn E. Stephenson, James J. Varaklis, and Phillip Rongo.
 Mr. Stephenson is the Managing Member.